judka-uriel/uriel-book/uriel_en.md

 Altruism is chesed for supporting those in need, and egoism is the absence of chesed limited by gevurah. -->

-Here follows once more a brief overview of the kabbalistic tree of life by levels.
+Here follows once more a brief overview of the Kabbalistic tree of life by levels.

 The intellectual sefirot: